VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 `!` allows easy access to the current last functions anywhere in a file.
 Using `!!` in a function inserts the number that the function will get after compiling.

-At the end of a function called on a new array, the number at the last position of the `pointer` in that array is moved to the position from where the function was called in the old array.
-The new array is discarded.
+At the end of a function called on a new array that array is discarded.

 Examples can be found in the files provided.
 To run those files, the compile order is: `hello_world`, `loadtest`, `funtest`.